Auckland Transport (AT) is working with other council entities to create a single signage system that will make it easier to get around Auckland.

 Grafton Gully cycleway

 Grafton Gully is an off-road route for cycling and walking that connects the Northwestern cycle path to the city centre.
-New signage is being tested in this cycling and walking environment.

 One of our main city centre entertainment precincts where locals and visitors eat and explore.
 This makes it the first touchpoint of the signage system for tourists and locals at leisure to explore the city and travel to other locations and attractions eg. The Museum, Zoo, Ponsonby, Devonport and beyond.